mrkskwsnck/Medieval-fairs-in-Germany-crawler/README.md

 # Medieval fairs in Germany crawler

-Crawling dates of medieval fairs in Germany (from [Marktkalendarium](http://www.marktkalendarium.de/)) for database storage.
+Crawling event dates of medieval fairs in Germany (from Marktkalendarium) for database storage

+## Description

+The goal of the present project is to download, parse and store event dates provided by [Marktkalendarium](http://www.marktkalendarium.de/) for later usage.

 ## Crwaling raw data for testing purpose